electron/node-rcedit/README.md

 * `file-version` - File's version to change to.
 * `product-version` - Product's version to change to.
 * `icon` - Path to the icon file (`.ico`) to set as the `exePath`'s default icon.
-* `requested-execution-level` - Request execution level to change to, must be either `asInvoker`, `highestAvailable`, or `requireAdministrator`.
+* `requested-execution-level` - Requested execution level to change to, must be either `asInvoker`, `highestAvailable`, or `requireAdministrator`.
 See [here](https://msdn.microsoft.com/en-us/library/6ad1fshk.aspx#Anchor_9) for more details.